CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 Over the course of the last semester I have been working on a team to create a multi-threaded engine using DirectX 12, with a focus on data oriented design.
-One of my tasks throughout the creation of this engine was to create a Job System that we can use to parallelize tasks like physics calculations.
+One of my tasks throughout development was to create a Job System that we can use to parallelize tasks like physics calculations.
 This system came with a couple of constraints:

-* There needs to be a way to track the completion of tasks, to help avoid data races when sending things like position data of an entity to the GPU.
+* There needs to be a way to track the completion of tasks, to avoid data races when sending things like position data of an entity to the GPU.
-* The Job System needs to have a simple interface that takes a `void *` as an argument, so that it would match some of the same data layout of an SDK that is being used with the project.
+* The Job System needs to have a simple interface that takes a `void *` as an argument, and so that it would match some of the same data layout of an SDK that is being used with the project.
 * It must be portable code that will work in both a Windows and UNIX based environment.